 1. Argon Plasma Coagulation (APC)

 During an APC procedure, a laser is applied to the outlet, causing it to shrink and become firmer.
 The procedure takes about 10 minutes and the patient returns home the same day.
-A few visits are usually necessary: The procedure is repeated every three months until the outlet size is reduced to eight-to-ten millimeters.
+Usually, a few visits are necessary: We repeat the procedure every three months until we reduce the outlet size to eight-to-ten millimeters.